October 29, 2014

-When I was in Australia (were I met Hazel Finley, a woman who would be climbing if she was the last human on earth), a young guy came up and asked for some advice about writing, having a piece he’d written for a work shop.
+When I was in Australia (where I met Hazel Finley, a woman who would be climbing if she was the last human on earth), a young guy came up and asked for some advice about writing, having a piece he’d written for a workshop.
 Not being great at giving face to face feedback I got him to email it to me.

-The piece was maybe typical of a period in your life, when you want to write, but feel you have nothing to write about yet, and so you write a diatribe full of generalisms about things you still really don’t grasp.
-It’s like when the Scots feel bitter about being screwed over by the English, a kind of self pity and denial that can hijack the national consciousness of a people.
+The piece was maybe typical of a period in your life when you want to write, but feel you have nothing to write about yet, and so you write a diatribe full of generalisms about things you still really don’t grasp.
+It’s like when the Scots feel bitter about being screwed over by the English, a kind of self-pity and denial that can hijack the national consciousness of a people.
 With their free education, free health care, great schools and public services it’s easy to imagine that all the wealth goes South, a place full of fat bankers and London wankers.
-Well I’ve lived in Peckham, Nunhead, New Cross, and worked in Hastings and Dover and I don’t think it stands up (that’s me off Dave Macload’s xmas card list!).
-In Dave’s case what has the state done to hinder him, apart from a free education, NHS visits, and the ability to be supported by UK manufactures in a country that could have the strongest economy in Europe within 15 years.
+Well, I’ve lived in Peckham, Nunhead, New Cross, and worked in Hastings and Dover and I don’t think it stands up (that’s me off Dave Macload’s Xmas card list!).
+In Dave’s case, what has the state done to hinder him, apart from free education, NHS visits, and the ability to be supported by the UK manufacturers in a country that could have the strongest economy in Europe within 15 years?
 It’s not the State’s role to create wealth (we are the State), it’s down to people like Dave, who have drive and spirit, who improve their lot, and that of their children, who don’t sit and wait for Nissan to open a new factory.

-This of course is a diatribe - and is equally full of generalisims, some right, some wrong.
+This of course is a diatribe - and is equally full of generalises, some right, some wrong.